micahcc/i3-wm-scripts/README.md

 Example usage in my .i3/config file:

+#To search for a hardcoded program:
 bindsym $mod+q exec python ~/bin/nextmatch.py vim

+#To search for a set of hardcoded programs: (I use this to jump to a webbrowser)
 bindsym $mod+w exec python ~/bin/nextmatch.py '(chromium|firefox)'

+#To search for a a program by name:
 bindsym $mod+e exec python ~/bin/nextfind.py

+#to mark a window for jumping back to
+bindsym $mod+m exec ~/bin/mark

+#to use dmenu to jump back to a particular program
+bindsym $mod+g exec ~/bin/goto